Can You Use Ring Doorbell Without WiFi?

 Reasons A Ring Doorbell Has Bad WiFi Signal

 If a Ring Doorbell is connected to WiFi but has poor signal strength, the most common reason is the router.
 Your home’s router is what puts out the WiFi signal.
-If it’s located far away from the Ring or is an older router you may have to relocate it or use a WiFi extender.
+If it’s located far away from the Ring doorbell camera or is an older router, you may have to relocate it or use a WiFi extender.

 Here’s a list of the most common reasons why a Ring Doorbell has a weak WiFi connection: